opticsensors/HVAC-predictive-control/README.md

 # `HVAC-predictive-control`

-A Python package designed for handling and optimizing HVAC system data.
-It processes temperature and flow measurements, power usage, and solar irradiance to enhance system efficiency.
+A Python package designed for handling HVAC system data.
+It processes temperature and flow measurements, power usage, and solar irradiance to optimize system efficiency.
 The package features:
 - Novelty/anomaly detection using SOM.
 - Predictive analysis employing ANFIS.